SHORT BIO + EPK ---> Click here

 She has provided support for Hunter Hayes, Steven Tyler (of Aerosmith), Train, REO Speedwagon, Styx, Rob Thomas, Hall and Oates, Jason Isbell, Natasha Bedingfield, O.A.R., Pentatonix, Frank Turner, Jason Lancaster (of Mayday Parade), Hawthorne Heights, Abby Anderson, NASCAR, Royal Caribbean, and more.

 Amanda is currently based in Southern NH/Northern MA, performing regularly all over New England both solo and with her band, branching out nationally and internationally when possible.
-She released her debut full-length album, "Road Trip" in 2019.
+She released her debut full-length album, "Road Trip" in 2019 to critical acclaim, and is currently endorsed by BG Ukuleles.
+She signed with Evolved Artists in May 2020 and will be relocating to Nashville in October 2020.